 The name has 3 parts to it. menALIVE over the last 10 years or so have run many parish based events for men across Australia, and in recent years, a small number of similar events here in New Zealand as well.
-Over the years, menALIVE Australia have also hosted an annual national Catholic men’s event in Queensland which the call menALIVE to the MAX.
+Over the years, menALIVE Australia have also hosted an annual national Catholic men’s event in Queensland which they call menALIVE to the MAX.
 They differ from the parish based weekends as they are live-in weekends, running from Friday night through to Sunday lunchtime, and offer a more comprehensive program than what would be presented at a parish based weekend – so a maxed-out weekend event if you like.
-As we all know, our Aussie brothers love to shorten up words or phrases so these annual weekends have come to be known as MAX weekends, usually followed by the year of the event, e.g. MAX16, MAX17 and so on.
-To distinguish our New Zealand event from the MAX18 weekend to be held in July in Brisbane this year, our event has been called MAX18NZ.
+These annual weekends are known as MAX weekends, MAX standing for Men Alive for Christ.
+MAX is followed by the year of the event, e.g. MAX16, MAX17 and so on.
+To distinguish our New Zealand event it has been called MAX18NZ.

 4.What is the significance of the word “UNLESS” with regard to this event?

 The word “UNLESS” appears a number of times in the scriptures.
 An example of one of these is a verse we know well, John 12:24 “UNLESS a grain of wheat falls to the earth and dies, it remains just a single grain; but if it dies, it bears much fruit.”
 UNLESS can be a challenging word and throughout the weekend, we will be encouraged to try and discover the “UNLESS” in our lives that God wants to bring to our attention.
 This short video clip helps to underscore this theme: www.youtube.com/watch?v=VFKJXZpHsUc

 5.Who are the organisers behind this event?